 Over the last ten years, the mobile sector has continued to grow dynamically, with mobile-cellular penetration increasing from 41.7 per cent in 2006 to almost 100 per cent by the end of 2016.
 Mobile-broadband subscriptions grew more rapidly than fixed-broadband subscriptions, in the last six years, fixed-broadband penetration increased from 7.6 to almost 12.0 per cent, while mobile-broadband penetration saw a four-fold increase to reach an estimated 49.4 per 100 inhabitants.
 This indicates that the spread of Internet access has been largely driven by mobile technologies.
 Around 84 per cent and 53 per cent of the population are now within reach of a 3G and LTE mobile-broadband signal, respectively.

-However; a continued and significant divide exists between regions, between developed and developed countries, and between the majority of developing countries and LDCs.
+However; a continued and significant divide exists between regions, between developed and developed countries, between the majority of developing countries and LDCs, and within countries, including between rich and poor, rural and urban, young and old, and men and women.
 While penetration rates for mobile-cellular subscriptions are now high in all regions, and exceed 100 subscriptions per 100 inhabitants in most of them, they are still significantly lower in the Asia-Pacific and Africa regions.

 The increasing deployment of wireless-broadband networks in rural areas of developing countries and the replacement of feature phones by smartphones are expected to accelerate the pace of growth and connectivity in developing countries.